Events in Spring 2021

 Welcome

-Located in the UCD Geary Institute in Dublin, the behavioural science and policy group is a centre for research and collaboration on integrating behaviourally-informed ideas into public policy.
-The research team consists of a core group of faculty, researchers and PhD students, a wide network of research affiliates and external stakeholders.
+The Behavioural Science and Policy Group integrates behaviourally-informed ideas into policy.
 Our aims are to contribute in a meaningful way to the international development of the field of behavioural science and to be a key site for the integration of this field into public policy.
+We are located in the UCD Geary Institute in Dublin.
+Amongst other things:

 Our Research